Deadline for nominations is December 1.

 This Outstanding Collaboration Citation recognizes and encourages collaborative problem-solving efforts in the areas of acquisition, access, management, preservation, or archiving of library materials.
 It recognizes a demonstrated benefit from actions, services, or products that improve and benefit providing and managing library collections.

-Recognized forms of collaboration must be between library personnel and other individuals or groups including publishers, vendors, cultural organizations, government agencies, philanthropic organizations, and the like.
+Recognized forms of collaboration must be between libraries or library organizations or between a library or library organization and other individuals or groups including publishers, vendors, cultural organizations, government agencies, philanthropic organizations, and the like.
 Results of a collaborative effort must demonstrate advancement in collection management or technical services working environments, such as:

 - Development of industry standards (licensing, COUNTER, technology)